Eston Tournament

 Ken Bowman allowed just four hits and playing-manager Marty Coil had three to power Red Deer Generals to $1,700 top money at the Lacombe Tournament with a 4-1 victory over Calgary Jimmies in the final.
 Jimmies had the early lead as John Elick homered in the 3rd but Gord Graves put the Generals up 2-1 with a two-run single in the 4th.
 They added another in the 5th and Brian McCook's homer in the 7th.
 Ron Peterson took the loss.

-Bowman (W) and Coll
+Bowman (W) and Coil

 R. Peterson (L), S. Powers (5) and D. Powers